Our Founder, Dr. Ted Spinks, VMD

-Under his guidance and 32 years of experience, the hospital has earned the respect and trust throughout Sussex county as a leader in the veterinary profession.
+Under his guidance and nearly four decades of experience, the hospital has earned the respect and trust throughout Sussex County as a leader in the veterinary profession.
 He has brought the Hospital to a level of highest marks for exceptional professionalism and compassion for the animal patients and their owners, with a team of New Jersey veterinarians that share in his vision.

 Dr. Spinks, born and raised in the Sandyston section of Sussex County, acquired his desire to become a veterinarian from growing up on the family farm.
 There, he raised various farm animals, horses, dogs and cats.
 He is an avid participant in the local community concerning animals, including 4-H programs, school lecturing, Cow Kids programs, and is a speaker at various feline and canine breeder clubs.
 He is an active member of the N.J.
 Veterinary Medical Association, A.V.M.A. and the American Animal Hospital Association, and regularly networks with other veterinarians both in the area and across the country.

-His unique interests include feline internal medicine and canine orthopedics.
+His unique interests include canine orthopedics, along with equine and companion farm animals.
 He is Penn Hip certified which enables him to perform special tests to detect hip dysplasia in dogs at an early age.
 He has always found an interest in difficult medical and surgical cases.
 In conclusion, your companion animals will be in good hands with Dr. Spinks at the helm of the Animal Hospital of Sussex County.

 Our Team of Veterinarians